Cold-pressed Linseed Oil & Milled Linseed for the Health of Dogs

 Budwig diet: Flax Oil-Cottage Cheese diet for dogs

 Dr. Johanna Budwig, a German biochemist researcher into dietary fats discovered the importance of omega-3 for health.
-Johanna Budwig research led her to understand the role fats, especially omega-3 have in diet.
-Flax Farm cold-pressed linseed oil and whole linseeds (which are to be ground) are suitable for the Budwig diet and the mild flavour makes is nice for even fussy dogs.
+Johanna Budwig research led her to understand the role fats, especially omega-3 have in the diet.
+Flax Farm cold-pressed linseed oil and linseeds (which are to be ground) are essential for the Budwig diet and the mild flavour makes is nice for even fussy dogs.
 The Budwig diet is a great way of getting all the benefit of linseed into your dog’s diet so can be of benefit to skin, coat, joints and digestion.
 It is also a useful way to feed linseed for older dogs.

 Feeding Flax Farm Cold-Pressed Linseed Oil to dogs is easy because it has such a mild flavour that most dogs usually really enjoy it.
 Just stir the correct quantity (see back of the container) into usual food.
 Some dogs prefer the capsules wrapped in bacon or cheese as a treat.

 NUTRITIONAL ADVANTAGES OF LINSEED OIL V OTHER OILS